Huskiefusion/vs-sln-gen/README.md

 ### Prerequisites

-NodeJS (I use v23.1.0)
+NodeJS (I use v23.1.0, but building the binaries for Windows I use LTS v18.20.5)

 The project installed somewhere on your machine

 **If you want to compile the binary:**

 - Npx

-- Npx Package: esbuild
+- Npm Package: esbuild

-- Npx Package: pkg
+- Npm Package: pkg

 Changed the build method, now peep [this one](https://dev.to/midnqp/bundling-nodejs-into-single-executable-binary-l3g).
 Also [this](https://www.npmjs.com/package/pkg/v/3.0.5) could be helpful.